Berlin - Summer Study Abroad

 Note that the course fee does not include airfare.
 Berlin students arrange their own flights to/from Europe in consultation with the course leaders.
 Consider extending your travels by coming early and/or staying on in Europe after the course ends.

-Competitive grants and scholarships are available to help defray costs.
-Financial aid is available for students who take six or more units during the summer.
-Contact the course leaders for more info.
+Competitive scholarships are available, and financial aid is available for students who take six or more units during the summer.

 The Berlin program can only accept a limited number of students, so submit your application as soon as possible.